adrcotfas/Goodtime/PRIVACY_POLICY.md

 ### Personal data

-The developer of Goodtime Productivity values your privacy and does not collect, store nor sell any of your personal data.
+The developer of Goodtime Productivity values your privacy and does not collect, store nor sell any of your data.
-The developer does not use analytics, does not track you nor serve ads in Goodtime Productivity.
+The developer does not use analytics, does not track you nor serves ads in Goodtime Productivity.

-There is only one situation in which the developer would see your email address and that is when you would submit feedback or bug reports to the mailing list.
-This data is solely meant for debugging purposes and improvements.
-If at any time you wish for the developer to delete your emails, please let him know at [goodtime-app@googlegroups.com](mailto:goodtime-app@googlegroups.com).

 Goodtime Productivity does not have permission to access the Internet.

+If you have activated the Backup functionality in your phone's settings, a copy of your data will be stored in Google's servers.
+The developer of Goodtime Productivity does not have access to this data but you can use it to restore the app's preferences, statistics, and labels.

 ### Third parties
 The app is distributed through Google Play and uses Google Play Services which may collect information used to identify you.